thomasvanholder/webdev-guides/testing_rspec.md

       expect(User.admins).to include(admin)
     end

-    it "excludes users without admin flag" do non_admin = User.create(admin: false)
+    it "excludes users with admin flag" do non_admin = User.create(admin: false)
       expect(User.admins).not_to include(non_admin)
     end